hayleydorfman/valence-control/README.md

 Data

 The data for all of the participants included in both experiments are provided here.
 The variable names can be found in the headers of these csv files, and a key is provided below.
 The csvs provided have been minimally processed for ease of use specifically for model-fitting (i.e., single subject csvs have been concatenated, all output has been made numeric, and variables unnecessary for analyses have been removed).
-Code for the model fitting can be found here and on the first author's GitHub.
+Code for the model fitting can be found here and on the OSF.
 These analyses require the mfit package developed by Sam Gershman (https://github.com/sjgershm/mfit).
 Many of the plotting and modeling functions were also developed by Sam Gershman.

 Variable Key